hqbao/spyaudio/recorder-agent-hooker/recording-hider-theos/README.md

 2. Run command to deploy in iPhone
 ./deploy.sh

+Note:
-Please note you should change root password accordantly, the default password is "000000"
+- You should change root password accordantly, the default password is "000000"
+- You should change device IP accordantly